astronomer/docs/astro/best-practices/upgrading-astro-runtime.md

 ## Best practice guidance

 It's best practice to keep your running Astro Runtime versions up-to-date.
-Astro Runtime upgrades include new Airflow features, as well as bug fixes, security fixes, and improvements to Astro.
+Astro Runtime upgrades include new Airflow features, as well as bug fixes, security fixes, and improvements to Astro Runtime.

 ### Monitoring for upgrades